 Plan to file a FAFSA (Free Application for Federal Student Aid) by February 1 of the year you plan to enroll in law school.
 This form requires your tax information.
 If your taxes are incomplete, you may estimate figures on the FAFSA, though actual numbers will save you time.
-You will need a Personal Identification Number from the U.S. Department of Education to complete the FAFSA.
-Visit the general portal for students about federal student financial aid.
+You will need a FSA ID from the U.S. Department of Education to complete the FAFSA.
+Visit the Federal Student Aid website to find out more about federal student financial aid.

 The average law student who graduated in 2008 borrowed more than $91,500 for a private law school and $71,500 for a public law school.
 Many students borrow more than $100,0001, and costs continued to rise in 2009 and 2010 while the economy took a huge downturn and the outlook for hiring law graduates diminished significantly.

 (1 The Value Proposition of Attending Law School, ABA Commission on the impact of the Economic Crises on the Profession and Legal Needs)

 Looking for More?: Check out our "Financing Your Legal Education Webinar" on Youtube!